falcosecurity/rules/proposals/20230605-rules-adoption-management-maturity-framework.md

 - Update Falco's website to concisely document new processes and information, making it a single source of truth for creating, tuning, or contributing rules.

 As a result of these changes, Falco's principles for rules adoption, maturity, and management will be updated.
 However, adopters can continue to use Falco as they have been doing before.

+*Disclaimer*: If new information becomes available during the implementation of these changes, such as expanded feedback from the community, the Falco maintainers reserve the right to be flexible and adaptive, and re-evaluate choices and designs.

 ## Appendix